vcc-csc212/sp21-archive/_docs/labs/lab-01/lab01.md

    - `Animal**` is how you will create the array to store the animals in step 3. i.e. `Animal** arr = new Animal*[5];` would create an array that stores 5 animal pointers.
 Use the `new` keyword to instantiate each animal during run-time!

 #### Requirements

-> @TODO Create conrete requirements that can be easily checked off by a TA based on the 4 parts of the exercise and wwrite them in increasing order of difficulty.
-For example, 1 could be Program compiles with `g++ -std=c++11 -Wall main.cpp -o prog` with no errors or warnings, 2 could be Bird, Hamster, and Snake defined correctly in code, 3 would be functional feature added and justified for all animals, 4 regarding the loop and 5 the CL args (or whatever order you deem for diffculty)
+1. 3 additional classes added & program compiles & runs.
+2. Feature added to the `Animal` class then properly propagated to child classes.
+3. Properly converted all command-line arguments to the appropriate type.
+4. Loop the correct # of times based on the given argument.
+5. Correctly instantiate the user-requested objects.

 #### Grade Breakdown
-> @TODO base breakdown off reqs rather than exercises

    - To demonstrate an `awareness` of these topics, you must:
-     - Complete exercises 1 & 2
+     - Complete exercises 1 & 2.
    - To demonstrate an `understanding` of these topics, you must:
-     - Complete exercises 1 & 2, as well as be able to read/parse the command line arguments in step 3
+     - Complete exercises 1,2, and 3.
    - To demonstrate an `competence` of these topics, you must:
-     - Complete exercises 1, 2, and 3
+     - Complete exercises 1, 2, 3, 4, and 5.

 ---